rluks/writing/s/nebula-7.md

 Faint recollection of something bad.
 Have I been to hell?

-Someone finds me sobbing and takes me to a bridge.
+Someone finds me sobbing and takes me to the bridge.

 ---